Aircon Indoor Fan Motor

 | Motor speed normal but blockage elsewhere | The airflow path is the issue | Find and clear the blockage |

-Wait on replacement if you have not cleaned your filter recently.
-A dirty filter feels exactly like a weak motor.
-Clean it first and see if airflow improves.
+- You can wait if you have not cleaned the filter recently, because a dirty filter feels exactly like a weak motor — clean it first and recheck airflow before scheduling any repair.